Hallelujah78/BICodingChallenge/README.md

 - custom hooks are cool
 - how to migrate from create-react-app to Vite
 - various domain things about ISO country and language codes, latitude, longitude etc
+- How to install and configure Jest and required dependencies
+  - how to write very basic tests